 - French Press

-- First, you'll need a cup of cacao nibs.
-You can find them in all health food stores or online, organic or regular.
+- First up, you'll need a cup of cacao nibs.
+You can find them in all health food, organic or regular stores in the bulk aisle.
 Next, preheat your oven to 350 degrees.

 - Place the cacao nibs in a single layer on a baking sheet.
 Roast for 5 to 18 minutes and let them cool completely before transferring to an air-tight container.

 - For a single serving, take one tablespoon of the roasted cacao nibs and grind them in your regular coffee grinder.
 All you need is a couple of pulses; we're not looking for entirely powdered nibs.